florandefossez/florandefossez.github.io/_posts/2023-08-7-retro-raycasting-game-part1.md

 A few weeks ago I wanted to code a 3d video game in C++.
 To share my experience, I decided to write about the rendering technique I used.

-To make you enjoy my game (still in development) I compiled it with emscripten which gives an executable in webassembly! **Feel free to play it [here](assets/game/index.html)**. (w and s to move forward and backward as well as left and right arrows to turn)
+To make you enjoy my game (still in development) I compiled it with emscripten which gives an executable in webassembly! **Feel free to play it [here](assets/game/index.html)**.

 Raycasting is a rendering technique to create a 3D perspective from a 2D world.